The 20 Best Hereditary Ataxia Doctors in Netherlands

 Groningen, GR, NL

-Dineke Verbeek practices in Groningen, Netherlands.
+Dineke Verbeek practices practicing medicine in Groningen, Netherlands.
 Verbeek is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Spinocerebellar Ataxia Type 23, Drug Induced Dyskinesia, Spinocerebellar Ataxia, and Olivopontocerebellar Atrophy.
+They are also highly rated in 15 other conditions, according to our data.
+Their clinical expertise encompasses Spinocerebellar Ataxia Type 23, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Olivopontocerebellar Atrophy.

 Experienced in Hereditary Ataxia